About Carol...

 I spend a lot of time Postcrossing, for several reasons.
 First, I have always loved to get mail!
 I eagerly wait for the postman to arrive each day – the mailbox is often full of surprises!
 Secondly, I love to send cards even more than I do receiving them.
 I look at the recipient’s profile and try to pick the right card – sometimes it’s tough!
 Third, I really enjoy the great people I’ve met, both through official exchanges, and on the Forum.
 I’ve been Postcrossing since 2006, and I still enjoy asking for a new address and reading a new profile.

-When I started Postcrossing I was busy working and caring for my late husband, who was ill for a long time.
-Sending cards was a pleasure.
+When I started Postcrossing I was busy working, but sending cards was a pleasure.
 Now, I'm retired.
 My life is full, but this hobby is still one of my favorites.
 Fitness has always been very important to me, but I’ve had to change my activities as I became older.
 For over twenty years, running was my passion.
 Now I go hiking with a group almost every day, year-round.
 I still run a little and try to weight train and do yoga when I can.
 Like many people I’ve met on Postcrossing, I love to read a variety of things.

 Postcards?
 I used to say, “Send something that you yourself would enjoy receiving”.
 I still think that’s good advice, but I’m sure you’d like more direction than that.
 I always do.
 I hate to list a lot of preferences, because someone could send me something that I never would have imagined I’d like.

 So, it you want to know what I like, look at my favorites.
-I love fantasy and science fiction; animals (except cats: I don't care for cat postcards); art cards; strange, bizarre, and unusual cards.
+I love fantasy and science fiction; animals; art cards; strange, bizarre, and unusual cards.
 But I will treasure whatever you want to send!

 The cards in my favorites are ones I have not received.